-- Main input to the compressor vendor.
+- The main input to the compressor vendor.

-- Define all possible options of suction and discharge conditions and gas compositions, present and future.
+- Define all possible options of suction and discharge conditions and gas compositions, present, and future.

 - The vendor selects the model which fits these conditions the best.

-Compressor performance curves:
+Compressor performance curves

 - Input from the compressor vendor